12Mosch/File-Content-Aggregator/docs/development/testing.md

 - Integration tests for settings UI
 - Accessibility tests
 - Localization tests
-- Unit tests for ErrorBoundary component
+- Unit tests for ErrorBoundary component and ErrorBoundaryUtils
 - Unit tests for Error Handling Service

 ### In Progress Tests